We're here to help

 - Emergency dental care--even if you normally see another dentist.

-- Call our Meridian or Rainier Beach dental clinics in Seattle or Providence St. Peter Hospital dental clinic in Olympia to schedule a phone consultation with a dentist BEFORE coming to a clinic.
+- Call a dental clinic to schedule a phone consultation with a dentist BEFORE coming to a clinic.

 - Read about our phased reopening for routine and preventive dental care.

 What if someone is now unemployed, laid off or does not have insurance?